 Why we longed OSTK: Again, good short interest, good volume patterns, and a good chart pattern.
 OSTK bounced off the 20EMA with a big engulfing candle on heavier volume than the few days prior.
 The 20EMA was an important support zone in this scenario as OSTK was a stock with lots of momentum.
-For more info about why we used the 20EMA, check out this comprehensive blog post we wrote about swing trading momentum stocks, as it may help you understand this trade better.
+For more info about why we used the 20EMA, check out this comprehensive blog post we wrote about swing trading momentum stocks, or our moving average article as it may help you understand this trade better.

 In terms of the chart pattern itself, OSTK was a symmetrical triangle breakout.
 Here's a chart with notes in it below:

 Need Great Charting Software?

 A charting platform that we would recommend for serious traders is TrendSpider (we use it often, along with a few other platforms).